From Device to Dynamics: An Iterative Architectural Framework for High-Performance Single-Photon Detection at Room Temperature: Introduction

 \section{Introduction}

-\qquad Single-photon detection plays a central role in quantum optics and serves as the bedrock for a wide range of quantum-information applications.
-Conventionally, the detection process is treated as a fixed device-level operation primarily determined by the material properties of single-photon detectors (SPDs).
-The primary performance metrics characterizing an SPD are the detection efficiency (DE), denoted by $\eta$, and the dark count rate (DCR), denoted by $d$.
-The former directly dictates the success probability of quantum operations conditioned on detection events, while the latter imposes a fundamental signal-to-noise constraint in high-attenuation scenarios.
+Photon detection is a foundational pillar of quantum optics, providing essential interfaces for nearly all quantum information applications.
+Traditionally, the detection process has been conceptualized as a static, device-level operation, whose performance is regarded as intrinsic to the single-photon detector (SPD) material properties.
+The utility of an SPD is primarily governed by two competing metrics: detection efficiency (DE, denoted by $\eta$), which represents the probability of detecting a non-vacuum incident photon, and the dark count rate (DCR, denoted by $d$), which represents the probability of returning an incorrect positive detection report in the absence of a photon.

-\qquad In terms of DE, high-performance detection is indispensable for retrieving meaningful outcomes in quantum experiments.
-In linear optical quantum computation, where success events are probabilistic and require the simultaneous detection of multiple photons, the overall success probability decreases exponentially with imperfect DE~\cite{KL2001scheme,DG2025High,SR2005Thresholds}.
+High DE is indispensable for obtaining meaningful outcomes in quantum experiments.
 In fundamental tests of quantum nonlocality, verifying violations of the Clauser-Horne-Shimony-Holt or Eberhard inequalities requires DE exceeding strict thresholds to close detection loopholes~\cite{GG1999A,MB2023Bounding,QA2012Maximal,VP2010Closing,RK2001Experimental,M2023Efficiency,WR2012Loophole}, such as approximately 67\%~\cite{E1993Background} or 83\%~\cite{CH1974Experimental}.
+In optical quantum computation, where successful events can be probabilistic and require the simultaneous detection of multiple photons, the overall success probability decreases exponentially with imperfect DE~\cite{KL2001scheme,DG2025High,SR2005Thresholds}.
 In heralded single-photon sources, where one photon of an entangled pair signals the presence of the other, the achievable heralding rate is also strictly limited by DE~\cite{RM2013Highly,NA2015Ultra,DM2022Improved,SC2023High}.